VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 ## About

-A package that provides the foundation for authentication in a Dart Frog Backend Server.
+A package that provides the foundation for authentication for a Dart Frog backend server.

 Learn more about it on the [official docs](https://dartfrog.vgv.dev/docs/advanced/authentication).